armandorvila/spring-mongodb-poc/README.md

 That will generate one JAR file for each service, it will build two fresh docker images for each one of them, and will run those two docker images along with a mongodb db.

-Once the docker compose is up, you can consume the endpoints explained in the next section:
+Once the docker compose is up, you can consume the endpoints explained in the next section.

+**NOTE**: You must have the ports 9000 and 9001 available on the host computer, otherwise you must adjust the compose file.

 ## Endpoints